What is reflexology?

 In the 1930’s a young physiotherapist called Eunice Ingham further developed the study of zone therapy into reflexology as we know it today.
 It was she who determined that the reflexes on the feet and hands were an exact mirror image of the organs of the body.

-Reflexology is a complementary therapy, which works on the feet to assist in restoring homeostatis to the whole person not just the prevailing symptoms.
+Reflexology is a complementary therapy, which works on the feet to assist in restoring homeostasis to the whole person not just the prevailing symptoms.

 Who can benefit from reflexology?

 Reflexology is suitable for all ages and may bring relief from a wide range of acute and chronic conditions.
-After you have completed a course of reflexology treatment for a specific condition, many people find it beneficial to continue with regular treatments in order to maintain health and well-being.
+After one has completed a course of reflexology sessions for a specific condition, many people find it beneficial to continue with regular sessions in order to maintain health and well-being.

 While many people use reflexology as a way of relaxing the mind and body and counteracting stress, at the same time many doctors, consultants and other health care professionals recognise reflexology as a well established, respected and effective therapy.